Hemi Ahio: Fighting around the world, regional champion 2018–present

+Ahio beat former Commonwealth heavyweight champion Lucas Browne by first-round stoppage at the RAC Arena in Perth, Australia, on 12 May 2024.

 Kickboxing

-On December 23, 2016, Ahio fought in his one and only kickboxing fight under the name of John Kevin in Emei, China.
+On 23 December 2016, Ahio fought in his one and only kickboxing fight under the name of John Kevin in Emei, China.
 Ahio took on experienced kickboxer Julius Mocka in the 100 kg+ division at EM Legend event "EM Legend 15 - End of Year Finals Emei" at Emei Shan Gymnasium.
 Ahio lost the fight by first round knockout.